2023 Solar Incentives Guide for Scranton, PA - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-To better understand how the new Clean Energy Credit applies to you, speak with your local Scranton solar installers.
+To understand how the new Clean Energy Credit applies to you, speak with your local Scranton solar installers.

 State & Local Solar Incentives